frictionlessdata/datapackage/content/docs/specifications/data-resource.md

 For example, suppose a data package hosting service stores packages on disk and allows access via an API.
 A malicious user uploads a data package with a resource path like `/etc/passwd`.
 The user then requests the data for that resource and the server naively opens `/etc/passwd` and returns that data to the caller.

 Prior to release 1.0.0-beta.18 (Nov 17 2016) there was a `url` property distinct from `path`.
-In order to support backwards compatibility, implementors MAY want to automatically convert a `url` property to a `path` property and issue a warning.
+In order to support backwards compatibility, implementors `MAY` want to automatically convert a `url` property to a `path` property and issue a warning.
 :::

 #### Data in Multiple Files

 Usually, a resource will have only a single file associated to it.
-However, sometimes it may be convenient to have a single resource whose data is split across multiple files -- perhaps the data is large and having it in one file would be inconvenient.
+However, sometimes it can be convenient to have a single resource whose data is split across multiple files -- perhaps the data is large and having it in one file would be inconvenient.

-To support this use case the `path` property MAY be an array of strings rather than a single string:
+To support this use case the `path` property `MAY` be an array of strings rather than a single string:

 ```
 "path": [ "myfile1.csv", "myfile2.csv" ]
 ```

-It is NOT permitted to mix fully qualified URLs and relative paths in a `path` array: strings MUST either all be relative paths or all URLs.
+It is NOT permitted to mix fully qualified URLs and relative paths in a `path` array: strings `MUST either all be relative paths or all URLs.

-**NOTE:** All files in the array MUST be similar in terms of structure, format etc. Implementors MUST be able to concatenate together the files in the simplest way and treat the result as one large file.
+**NOTE:** All files in the array `MUST` be similar in terms of structure, format etc. Implementors `MUST` be able to concatenate together the files in the simplest way and treat the result as one large file.
 For tabular data there is the issue of header rows.
 See the [Tabular Data Package spec][tdp] for more on this.

 #### `data` Inline Data